New Orleans Metro Stars Track Club

 Is it an issue if my child is involved with other sports during track season?

 Schedule conflicts should be discussed with the coaches.
-However the summer practices are 4 days a week; attendance at 3 out of the 4 days of practice is highly recommended in preparation for Saturday meets.
+However the summer practices are 4 days a week; attendance at 3 out of the 4 days of practice is required for participation for Saturday meets.

 Is participation in all track meets mandatory?